mas-bandwidth/yojimbo/BUILDING.md

 On MacOS X, this can be done "brew install libsodium mbedtls".
 If you don't have Brew, you can install it from <http://brew.sh>.

 On Linux, depending on your particular distribution there may be prebuilt packages for libsodium and mbedtls, or you may have to build from source from here: [libsodium](https://github.com/jedisct1/libsodium/releases) and here [mbedtls](https://github.com/ARMmbed/mbedtls).
+Make sure you install the 2.x version of mbedtls.
+The 1.x version will not work with libyojimbo.

 Next go to the command line under the libyojimbo directory and enter: